rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/PeriPeriSauce.rst

 Directions
 ----------

-1. If you are using fresh red chiles – it is important that they be red, for the proper color of piri piri – chop them roughly.
-If you really want to make this authentic, find yourself the tiny “bird’s eye” chiles, which are appallingly hot.
+1. If you are using fresh red chiles - it is important that they be red, for the proper color of piri piri - chop them roughly.
+If you really want to make this authentic, find yourself the tiny "bird's eye" chiles, which are appallingly hot.
 Any hot chile will do, though.
 2. Throw everything into a food processor except the oil.
 Buzz on high until smooth.